 “Every time you start telling travel stories over a beer, it’s always about the stuff that went wrong,” Mr. Lansky added.
 “O.K., sometimes there will be that one-upmanship on who got the best deal on an Ecuadorian sweater.
 But more often than not, it’s about the adventures when things go wrong, and the lighthearted rants we have.
 These are great nuggets of the travel narrative.”

-Lansky’s book is dedicated “to all the travelers who overcame annoyances and obstacles to make it to their destinations, and then willingly decided to set out traveling again.”
+Lansky’s book is dedicated “to all the travellers who overcame annoyances and obstacles to make it to their destinations, and then willingly decided to set out travelling again.”
 While researching the book Lansky to ask about their worst trips.
 “My object was to honor and celebrate the bad things in travel,” Mr. Lansky said.
 “The point being, if you suffered through it, you should at least get a good bar story out of it.”

 - No sleep from Paris to Sydney, because of a baby that cried almost ceaselessly for 20 hours.

 - The hijacking on 4 December 1977 of Malaysia Airlines Flight 653 from Penang to Kuala Lumpur.
-The Boeing 737 aircraft descended to a few thousand feet before leveling off and apparently continuing on autopilot.
+The Boeing 737 aircraft descended to a few thousand feet before levelling off and apparently continuing on autopilot.
 It eventually plunged into a swamp, with all on board killed.
 Investigations later found that both pilots had been shot.
 I would have been on that flight but for a last minute decision to go by road and rail, so that I could see the sights on the way.

 - Christmas on Yass Junction station in the summer heat when a derailment further up the line delayed my train by 12 hours.